 INVICTUS

 American, out of Detroit, Michigan.
-Invictus was one of a pair of labels started by the legendary songwriting and production team of Brian Holland, Lamont Dozier and Eddie Holland in 1969 after they left Motown, the other being Hot Wax (q.v.).
-Invictus was described as 'Newly formed' in Billboard of the 24th of May 1969; the article said that it was owned by Eddie Holland and that it had signed an agreement with Capitol for pressing, distribution and marketing in the USA.
+Invictus was one of a pair of labels started by Eddie Holland, of the legendary songwriting team Holland-Dozier-Holland, after the trio left Motown, the other being Hot Wax (q.v.).
+Invictus was described as 'Newly formed' in Billboard of the 24th of May 1969; the article said that it was owned by Holland and that it had signed an agreement with Capitol for pressing, distribution and marketing in the USA.
 'BB' of the 7th of June added that in return for financially underwriting Invictus Capitol was to receive an 'unlimited' amount of material from the new label under a three-year deal signed with parent company Holland-Dozier-Holland Productions.
 For some reason Invictus's sister-label Hot Wax was placed with Buddah rather than Capitol.
-In Britain the two labels were launched the following year, and both joined the EMI stable; 'Record Retailer' of the 11th of July 1970 said that they would be launched under their own logos 'in the next few weeks'.

 One basic label design served Invictus throughout.
 EMI issues had mid-blue labels (1); the level of contrast between the dark and light areas dropped in the middle of 1972 (2).
-The colour became grey-blue with the move to CBS; in addition the size and position of the credits changed (3) and a new company sleeve was introduced (8).
+There was a blue company sleeve (7).
+The label colour became grey-blue with the move to CBS; in addition the size and position of the credits changed (3) and a new company sleeve was introduced (8).
 EMI demos were marked in the usual EMI fashion (4); CBS ones usually had a large hollow 'A' either in red (5) or in black, but one single had a medium-sized 'A' instead (6).
-Catalogue numbers were in an INV-500 series during the company's time at EMI; after the move to CBS the 'INV' prefix gained an 'S' at the front of it and the numerical parts were taken from the main CBS series.
+All three types were used by CBS elsewhere at the time.
 Thanks to Bob Mayhead for discographical information.

 Copyright 2006 Robert Lyons.